-No specific on-site observations of Threatened or Endangered species have been recorded and no important habitats have been identified on the state lands.
+No specific on-site observations of Threatened or Endangered species have been recorded and no important habitat has been identified on the state lands.
 A review of Natural Heritage data through NRIS was conducted in November, 2007.
-The survey indicates that Greater Sage grouse (Centrocercus urophasianus) may occur in the area.
 This information is on file.

-The proposal does not include any activities which would alter any habitat so no effects are expected.
+The proposal does not include any activities which would alter any habitat, so no effects are expected.